bjuonday/2014-Steam-Layout/README.md

 Don't know any JavaScript here, *almost* completely.
 Without my knowledge, I would use ChatGPT.<br>
 ### For script:
 - Replace body classes (if there's 'SummerTheme', 'Steam3000Theme' and vice versa examined) with 'DefaultTheme'

+### For theme:
+- Make profile content background a bit transparent if the user has its profile background